giantswarm/rfc/capi-configuration/README.md

 There are some links between and some fields in `cluster-api` custom resources which are essential.
 These fields can not be inferred from a webhook without context knowledge.
-It is therefor necessary to supply these values _immediately_ when the custom resource is created (e.g. `kubectl-gs` or `happa` needs to fill them).
+It is therefore necessary to supply these values _immediately_ when the custom resource is created (e.g. `kubectl-gs` or `happa` needs to fill them).

 We can look at a valid `MachinePool` custom resource to determine its fundamental structure:
 ```yaml